olefasting/rust_rpg_toolkit/README.md

 You will need to create a macroquad main loop.
 You don't need to depend on macroquad, though, as the library is exposed through `rust_rpg_toolkit::prelude::*`

-You can run the example project with `cargo run --example example_project`

 ```rust
 use rust_rpg_toolkit::prelude::*;